-- 1. A correction for non-response is made, using several criteria: size of urban unit, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region.
+- 1. A correction for non-response is made, using several criteria: size of urban unit, number of rooms in the housing, type of housing (individual house, building...), number of new dwellings and region, income of the households (deciles), age of the inhabitants, social housing or not, rented accommodation or property.
 Another correction for non-response is made using the answers to the non-response survey: the employment and unemployment rates are adjusted to the ones obtained when including the non-response survey. - 2.
-An adjustment to the population estimates (at the middle of the quarter) by fiveyear age groups and gender, at NUTS 2 level, is made for each independent subsample.
+An adjustment to the population estimates (at the middle of the quarter) by five-year age groups and gender, at NUTS 2 level, is made for each independent subsample.
+An adjustment is also made on the number of dwellings and the number of newly-built dwellings.

 The collection method is a face-to-face interview on the first and the last occasions and intermediate telephone interviews (2nd to 5th waves).
-The first interview, when the full set of questions is asked, lasts on average 15 minutes; the second to the fifth interviews last 7 minutes and the final one 6 minutes.
-About 30.5% of the interviews were carried out by proxy.
+31.4% of the interviews were carried out by proxy.

-The average response rate in 2010 was 82.7%.
-Among the non-response, refusals amounted to 25.9%.
+The average response rate in 2012 was 84.7%.
+Among the non-response, refusals amounted to 16.3%.

-- Change in the weighting scheme:

-- a) The sample is now expanded to the number of persons in private households and no longer to the total population (i.e. including persons in collective households); - b) NUTS 2 was added as a post-stratification variable.
-These changes have been implemented to previous data since 2003; - Results of the supplementary non-response survey incorporated in the final results from the LFS (via the weighting process). - 2009/2010: Completion of the gradual increase of the sample size (from first quarter 2009 to the second quarter 2010).
+- Change in the weighting scheme: - a) The sample is now expanded to the number of persons in private households and no longer to the total population (i.e. including persons in collective households); - b) NUTS 2 was added as a post-stratification variable.
+These changes have been implemented to previous data since 2003;

+- Results of the supplementary non-response survey incorporated in the final results from the LFS (via the weighting process).

+2009/2010: Completion of the gradual increase of the sample size (from first quarter

+2009 to the second quarter 2010).